leamarxen/ENV-540-Floodnet/README.md

 # run with
 jupyter notebook
 ```
-The dependencies are installed within the jupyter notebooks (both floodnet.ipynb and Evaluation.ipynb).
+The dependencies are installed within the jupyter notebook.

 Further information :

-   - The execution of floodnet.ipynb should last around one hour and a half with 2 gpus and 64 GB RAM.
+   - This simulation should last around one hour and a half with 2 gpus and 64 GB RAM.
    - In this run, to save computation time, the mean and standard deviation of the pixel values over all images are not recomputed (they were computed once and are now hardcoded since these information don't change over simulations).
 To compute them, set 'RECOMPUTE_MEAN_STD' to 'True' in the third code cell.